 5. A good boating read

 A book or magazine subscription is always a very welcome gift, to be savoured over time.
 Try Yachts and Yachting, Yachting World, Classic Sailor or Motorboat and Yachting.
-Alternatively check out our features on boaty books, Top 10 powerboat books.
+Alternatively check out our features on boaty books, Top 10 powerboat books and Best sailing books.

 6. An electronic boating gadget